Flows around galaxies. I. The dependency of galaxy connectivity on cosmic environments and effects on the star-formation rate: Galaxy connectivity

-We have checked that the $\sim 0.5$ slope is independent of the number and limits of the mass bins.
+We verified that the $\sim 0.5$ slope is independent of the number and limits of the mass bins.
 These results show that the trends of galaxy connectivity with mass can be captured quite well by a simple relation in the $\overline{N}_\mathrm{streams} - \log(M_*)$ plane.
 This relation echoes the theoretical results of \cite{Codis2018}, using peak theory.\\

-In this section we have shown that the number of streams connected to a galaxy depends on galaxy mass.
-We found the clear trend that more massive galaxies are on average more connected than less massive ones.
-Let us now explore any dependencies with the local environment of the galaxy, quantified by the local density.
+In this section, we have shown that the number of streams connected to a galaxy depends on galaxy mass.
+We found the clear trend that more massive galaxies are more strongly connected than less massive galaxies on average.
+We now explore any dependences on the local environment of the galaxy, which is quantified by the local density.